icatproject/topcat/yo/README.txt

 icatSessionId   46df7c6b-fba3-4b07-9fd6-cdcd41bae37

-To get an icatSessionId send a request to http://localhost:8080/topcat/webapi/v1/login with the following key/value headers:
+To get an icatSessionId post a request to http://localhost:8080/topcat/webapi/v1/login with the following key/value using application/x-www-form-urlencoded:

 serverName : ISIS
 username : YOUR_FEDERAL_ID